-The distinctive feature of multi-threaded computing is that threads can share resources and execute concurrently in order to multiplex computations, or even communications.
-In such a multi-threaded runtime environment, a mechanism for providing mutual exclusion is necessary for ensuring coordinated access to shared resources so that data integrity is maintained.
+Cooperative semaphore.
+The distinctive feature of multithreaded computing is that threads can share resources and execute concurrently in order to multiplex computations or even communications.
+In such a multithreaded run-time environment, a mechanism for providing mutual exclusion is necessary for ensuring coordinated access to shared resources so that data integrity is maintained.
 The Java programming language uses semaphores at the virtual machine level to implement mutual exclusion control.
 A semaphore is associated with every shared object so that application programs can avoid any race condition by waiting on the associated semaphore before updating a shared object.
 Thread synchronization is a direct consequence of using semaphores.

-JESSICA takes a decentralized approach to implementing distributed semaphore.
-A Thread Manager need not be aware of the existence of other Thread Managers; each of them can perform their own local thread scheduling without affecting the others.
+JESSICA adopts a decentralized approach to implementing distributed semaphore.
+A thread manager need not be aware of the existence of other thread managers; each of them can perform their own local thread scheduling without affecting the others.
 In addition, all the semaphore operations are performed in the console node by the master thread, and so the same semaphore semantics is enforced as if there is no migration.
-The implementation of distributed semaphore in JESSICA is called cooperative semaphore.
+The implementation of a distributed semaphore in JESSICA is called a cooperative semaphore.

-The implementation of cooperative semaphore ties closely to the Thread Manager for handling blocking and resuming of active threads.
+The implementation of cooperative semaphores ties closely to the thread manager for handling blocking and resuming of active threads.
 A cooperative semaphore is created the first time a mutex-lock is applied to the object.
 If the lock operation is initiated by a slave thread, the corresponding cooperative semaphore will be created by its master thread at the console.
 Cooperative semaphores are part of the internal control structure of JESSICA and do not live in the DSM.
 A cooperative semaphore maintains a count and a queue of blocking threads that try to perform a mutex-lock on the corresponding Java object.
-If the count is zero, a thread can immediately lock the object and increment the count; otherwise the thread is scheduled out by the Thread Manager and appended to the queue.
+If the count is zero, a thread can immediately lock the object and increment the count; otherwise the thread is scheduled out by the thread manager and appended to the queue.
 A thread unlocking the object decrements the count.
-When the count reaches zero, the first blocked thread from the queue will be scheduled to run by the Thread Manager.
-Note that the mechanism just described applies to master threads as well as normal threads that have not been migrated; for a migrated slave threads, the lock and unlock operations are redirected back to the console as described below.
+When the count reaches zero, the first blocked thread from the queue will be scheduled to run by the thread manager.
+Note that the mechanism just described applies to master threads as well as normal threads that have not been migrated; for migrated slave threads, the lock and unlock operations are redirected back to the console as described below.